nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 ```

 ### Function Based Approach
 Similar to the `stage` decorator used in previous examples Morpheus provides a `source` decorator which wraps a generator function to be used as a source stage.
 In the class based approach we explicitly added the `PreallocatorMixin`, when using the `source` decorator the return type annotation will be inspected and a stage will be created with the `PreallocatorMixin` if the return type is a `DataFrame` type or a message which contains a `DataFrame` (`MessageMeta` and `ControlMessage`).
+We will also indicate which execution modes are supported by the stage by setting the `execution_modes` argument to the decorator.

 The code for the function will first perform the same setup as was used in the class constructor, then entering a nearly identical loop as that in the `source_generator` method.